 18.104.22.168 The Politicisation of Law-Enforcement

-Violent crime is a political issue – as illustrated by the BBC report, Donald Trump attacks Sadiq Khan over London violence, on the US President seizing an opportunity to continue his long-running feud with the London mayor (conveniently ignoring the fact that the statistics in New York are more than twice as bad).
+Politicians compete to try to be seen as tough on crime.
+For example, a BBC report Donald Trump attacks Sadiq Khan over London violence, described the US President seizing an opportunity to continue his long-running feud with the London mayor (conveniently ignoring the fact that the statistics in New York are more than twice as bad).

-The media-fed public concern about crime has led to a political response of ever-increased law enforcement.
-Politicians rush to appear to be tough on crime during an election campaign.
-As reported by The Guardian in November 2019 for example, Johnson reveals plans to extend police stop-and-search powers, even though “changes in the level of stop and search have, at best, only minimal effects on violent crime”.
+● As reported by The Guardian in November 2019, Johnson reveals plans to extend police stop-and-search powers, even though “changes in the level of stop and search have, at best, only minimal effects on violent crime”.

-‘Zero tolerance’ Is another popular policy which is not based on firm evidence, but which captures headlines.
+● ‘Zero tolerance’ Is another example of the politicisation of law enforcement which is not based on firm evidence, but which captures headlines.
 An LA Times column, The truth about ‘zero tolerance’: It doesn’t work and always leads to disaster, exposes the failures of this policy on immigration, community policing and schools.

-A more recent example, the so-called ‘Gang Injunction’ is no better.
+● A more recent example, the so-called ‘Gang Injunction’ is no better: it attempts to impose several unenforceable conditions on people to stop them from joining gangs.
 Theodore Dalrymple, in his article Bureaucracy and the Tin-Pot Stasi, pointed out that this “ridiculous charade …neither prevents him [an example case] from committing further crimes nor deters anyone like him from following suit”.

-This is a current page, updated since publication of Patterns of Power Edition 3a.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/5252a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/5252a.htm.